Anthony Ashley Cooper, 1st Earl of Shaftesbury: Leader of Opposition to Danby, 1674–1678

 Charles II now turned to Thomas Osborne, Earl of Danby.
 Danby proceeded to freeze out peers who had collaborated during the Cromwellian regime and promoted former royalists.
 Danby was a champion of the Church of England who favoured strict interpretation of the penal laws against both Catholics and Protestant Nonconformists.

-On 3 February 1675, Shaftesbury wrote a letter to Carlisle in which he argued that the king needed to dissolve the Cavalier Parliament, which had been elected in early 1661, and call fresh elections.
+On 3 February 1675, Ashley-Cooper wrote a letter to Carlisle in which he argued that the king needed to dissolve the Cavalier Parliament, which had been elected in early 1661, and call fresh elections.
 He argued that frequent parliamentary elections were in the best interest of both the crown and the people of England.
 This letter circulated widely in manuscript form.

-The Duke of York was opposed to Danby's strict enforcement of the penal laws against Catholics, and by April 1675, he had reached out to Shaftesbury to make a truce between them whereby they would be united in opposition to Danby's brand of Anglican royalism.
+The Duke of York was opposed to Danby's strict enforcement of the penal laws against Catholics, and by April 1675, he had reached out to Ashley-Cooper to make a truce between them whereby they would be united in opposition to Danby's brand of Anglican royalism.
 In late April 1675, Danby introduced a Test Oath by which all holding office or seats in either House of Parliament were to declare resistance to the royal power a crime, and promise to abstain from all attempts to alter the government of either church or state.
-Shaftesbury led the parliamentary opposition to Danby's Test Bill, arguing that, under certain circumstances, it was lawful to resist the king's ministers, and that, as in the case of the Protestant Reformation, it was sometimes necessary to alter the church so as to restore it.
+Ashley-Cooper led the parliamentary opposition to Danby's Test Bill, arguing that, under certain circumstances, it was lawful to resist the king's ministers, and that, as in the case of the Protestant Reformation, it was sometimes necessary to alter the church so as to restore it.

-In spite of Shaftesbury's eloquence, his view remained the minority view in the parliament, forcing the king to prorogue parliament on 9 June 1675 to avoid the passage of the bill.
-The Duke of York, grateful for Shaftesbury's assistance in the debate against Danby's bill, now attempted to reconcile Shaftesbury with the king, and Shaftesbury was admitted to kiss the king's hand on 13 June 1675.
-This, however, angered Danby, who intervened with the king, and on 24 June, the king again ordered Shaftesbury to leave court.
+In spite of Ashley-Cooper's eloquence, his view remained the minority view in the parliament, forcing the king to prorogue parliament on 9 June 1675 to avoid the passage of the bill.
+The Duke of York, grateful for Ashley-Cooper's assistance in the debate against Danby's bill, now attempted to reconcile Ashley-Cooper with the king, and Ashley-Cooper was admitted to kiss the king's hand on 13 June 1675.
+This, however, angered Danby, who intervened with the king, and on 24 June, the king again ordered Ashley-Cooper to leave court.

-In 1675, following the death of Sir Giles Strangways, MP for Dorset, Shaftesbury initially endorsed Lord Digby, son of George Digby, 2nd Earl of Bristol, for the seat but, upon learning that Digby was a strong supporter of the court, he decided to back Thomas Moore, who was the chief supporter of conventicles in the county.
-This led to Shaftesbury making an enemy of both Digby and Bristol, who accused him of supporting sedition and faction and wanting a return of the English Commonwealth.
+In 1675, following the death of Sir Giles Strangways, MP for Dorset, Ashley-Cooper initially endorsed Lord Digby, son of George Digby, 2nd Earl of Bristol, for the seat but, upon learning that Digby was a strong supporter of the court, he decided to back Thomas Moore, who was the chief supporter of conventicles in the county.
+This led to Ashley-Cooper making an enemy of both Digby and Bristol, who accused him of supporting sedition and faction and wanting a return of the English Commonwealth.